Nvim/heavy_weather/README.md

 on Linux, but other platforms aren't supported yet.

 All dependencies are included as submodules and are built from source.
-The only exception is GLFW, whcih is expected to be installed system-wide.
+The only exception is GLFW, which is expected to be installed system-wide.
 If you prefer building it from source with the other dependencies, define `BUILD_GLFW`.

 ## Configurations